duanjp8617/netstar-project/README.md

 netstar
 ========

 This repository contains the netstar framework for building asynchronous network functions.
+A detailed description of NetStar's architecture and use cases can be found in paper: https://ieeexplore.ieee.org/document/8635508.

 Installation
 ------------